Yazs-17/Yazs-17/README.md

      Your Smile
      Your Touch
-I took the one less traveled by,
-And that will make all the difference.
+I took the one less traveled by, and that will make all the difference.

 - 👋 Hi, I’m Yazs